nthokiesther09/weather-App-grp-9/README.md

 1. Enter the name of the city in the provided input field.
 2. Click the "Get Weather" button to fetch and display weather information.

-## Evaluation Criteria

-The project is evaluated based on the following criteria:

-1. **Correct Implementation**: Proper implementation of HTML, CSS, and JavaScript.
-2. **Input Fields and Buttons**: Proper usage of input fields and buttons for a seamless user experience.
-3. **API Integration**: Integration with a weather API to fetch and display accurate data.
-4. **Error Handling**: Effective handling of errors with clear and informative error messages.
-5. **Styling**: Basic styling applied to make the app visually appealing.

 ## Installation